MarcToussaint/robotics-course/docs/source/simlab1.rst

 Git Setup
 =========

-Your group should have your own git repo to collaborate.
-I recomment to create your own repo on github, and place it next to the robotics-course repo in ``$HOME/git`` There are two alternatives:
+You definitely should use a separate git repo for your own code.
+You will also have to pull new versions of robotics-course in the future.
+I recomment to create your own repo on github (or university gitlab), and clone it next to the robotics-course repo in ``$HOME/git``.
+There are two alternatives:

 * Your repo only contains your own py or cpp code, with Makefiles pointing to the robotics-course repo (recommended for simplicity)
 * Your repo has the robotics-course as submodule.
 This is more self-contained, but requires you to understand more about git